How does the U.S. banking system compare with foreign banking systems?

 - Real estate (real estate investment, development, and management)

-- Bank investments in industrial firms (including through holding
+- Bank investments in industrial firms (including through holding company structures)

 - Industrial firm investments in banks